tentacleuno/tentacles.dev/content/posts/reactivity-for-the-rest-of-us.md.md

 - Call the subscriber's `next` method when a 'click' event is fired
 - Log the event from our `next` method

-So, you might be thinking: **what's the point of this?** Well, to answer your question, Observables are *composable* to demonstrate what I mean, let's take a look at the following example:
+So, you might be thinking: **what's the point of this?** Well, to answer your question, Observables are *composable*.
+To demonstrate what I mean, let's take a look at the following example:

 ```ts
 import { Observable } from 'rxjs';